dannyYassine/docker-octane-vue/README.md

 ## Auto refresh

 While the containers are running, the backend and frontend will auto refresh when making changes to the application code.
+No need to rebuild the containers.

 ## Getting Started